 Some of this, I believe, is due to the mythology, the mystery, the romance, that is woman.
-Earth Mother, Goddess, Healer, Siren, Savior, Virgin, and Whore, follow her through the mist to places unknown in hope of saving your life, or losing your mortal soul.
+Earth Mother, Goddess, Healer, Siren, Savior, Virgin, and Whore, follow her through the mist to places unknown in the hope of saving your life or losing your mortal soul.
 That’s a lot of pressure, and yet most of us welcome it in some way, on some level, or at least accept or acquiesce to it, the idea that we, as women, are ethereal at our core because maybe, we are.
-Maybe we women are all stars and angels fallen to the Earth from divine midnights and never-ending rainbows at sunrise.
+Perhaps we women are all stars and angels fallen to the Earth from divine midnights and never-ending rainbows at sunrise.
 Each woman a unicorn in her own right, deserving of nothing less than awe, and a lot more sleep.

-Society perpetuates these myths, feeds on them and is unintentionally helped along by those women who break the mold in some fashion.
+Society perpetuates these myths, feeds on them, and is unintentionally helped along by those women who break the mold in some fashion.
 Women who do not accept the social status quo or who do not fit neatly into any known definition of what a woman is or should be, society insists, even in today’s world, that there must be “something wrong” with such a woman.

 Women are allowed no such accommodation.

-It also cannot be ignored that these two women, in particular, added to the mystique of the female writer and fueled the fires of the double standard because they took their own lives.
+It also cannot be ignored that these two women, Plath and Sexton, in particular, added to the mystique of the female writer and fueled the fires of the double standard because they took their own lives.
 Though they were certainly not the first writers, male or female, to have chosen to remove themselves from this world, the fact is that these two, more than any others, left those of us who remain with a stigmatized legacy of the suicidal female poet.
-Ultimately lending an arguable, though not factual, modicum of credence to the idea that men are writers and women are what they write.
+Ultimately lending an arguable, though not a factual, modicum of credence to the idea that men are writers and women are what they write.
 In that regard, Plath and Sexton did us no favors.

 Women writers of a particular bent are often robbed of the credit they deserve for their imaginations.
-One of the hazards of writing in the first person, so-called “confessional” style, is that it is readily assumed that the writer is everything they’ve written or that everything they write is something that they’ve actually experienced in life.
+One of the hazards of writing in the first person, so called “confessional” style, is that it is readily assumed that the writer is everything they’ve written or that everything they write is something that they’ve actually experienced in life.
 Not only is this not always the case, but moreover, something of an impossibility.
 When you look at the varying subject matter and range of emotions expressed by the more prolific writers of poetry, essay, and prose, in the confessional style and otherwise, it becomes quite clear that imagination and experience go hand in hand.
 Confessional style writing is only that, a style of writing.
 And most writers who write in the confessional style, do not do so exclusively.

 The romanticized idea of the artist lifts us out of the confines of the daily drudgery of survival.
-Hope is pinned on these individuals who seemingly dare to strike out on their own in some way to live their lives as they see fit, exploring the world out there and the world in here on their own terms, who to represent individual freedom.
+Hope is pinned on these individuals who seemingly dare to strike out on their own in some way to live their lives as they see fit, exploring the world out there and the world in here on their own terms, those who represent individual freedom.

 We accept and even expect the idea of the train wreck, of the self-destructive arteest, because there must be a high price to pay for such talent, for such freedom, society has demanded it.
 It is the equalizer.
-It isn’t nearly that simple and a lot of that is bullshit.
+It isn’t nearly that simple, and a lot of that is bullshit.

-When the proper credit isn’t given for the work the individual has contributed, when our need to comfort ourselves with the notion that these people, because of whatever character flaw they may have, real or perceived, and tell ourselves that they are no more brilliant than the average person, when that need supersedes our ability to acknowledge the truth of their genius, it is a reflection on us, on society, not on these women, or any individuals who excel and achieve greatness and are then so maligned.
+When the proper credit isn’t given for the work the individual has contributed, when our need to comfort ourselves with the notion that these people, because of whatever character flaw they may have, real or perceived, and tell ourselves that they are no more brilliant than the average person, – when that need supersedes our ability to acknowledge the truth of their genius, it is a reflection on us, on society.
+Not on these women or any individuals who excel and achieve greatness and are then so maligned.

 Where are those individuals now?
 The free?
 Where they have always been, in the plain view of a society suffering from rampant arrogance and narcissism, and 20/20 hindsight.
-And they are different now than any who have come before them, their romance is not only that of the possibilities inherent in the individual transcendence of the ideas and labels placed on them by others.
+And they are different now than any who have come before them.
+Their romance is not only that of the possibilities inherent in the individual transcendence of the ideas and labels placed on them by others.
 They are freedom, self-contained, personified from within.